giovannicoppola/alfred-searchio/README.md

     order they are returned by the API.
 If on, `Show Query in Results` cannot guarantee that the query is always the last result.
   - `Online Help` — Open this page in your browser.
-  - `Workflow up to Date` — You have the latest version of the workflow.
-Action this item to force a check for a new version.

 <a name="importing-searches"></a>